History of Asmara: Etymology

-Antiquity to 1922
+Pre-colonial to 1922

 Pre-colonial Asmara

-The area around present-day Asmara was an ideal place to build a settlement, owing to its fertile soil, a mild climate because of its location on a plateau, and high rainfall for the region.
+The area around present-day Asmara was an ideal place to build a settlement, due to its fertile soil, mild climate because of its location on a plateau, and high rainfall for the region.
 Remains of prehistoric peoples have been found near Asmara.
-From the nearby rule of the ancient Aksum Empire; to Islam's spread into the Horn of Africa from the region; to ruins of small villages found around present-day Asmara, it can be said that the history of Asmara began around four hundred years before the effects of European colonization began to take hold.
-According to oral traditions, there were once four villages on Asmara’s plains.
+From the nearby rule of the ancient Aksum Empire; to Islam's spread into the Horn of Africa from the region; to ruins of small villages found around present-day Asmara.

+According to oral traditions, there were once four villages on the Asmara plains.
 Attacks by wild animals and raids by other indigenous groups prompted the women of the neighboring villages to come together to discuss solutions that would help to ensure the protection of their families, properties, and belongings.
 The women decided that they would not serve lunch to the men of their villages until they agreed to consolidate the four villages into one.
-The men fulfilled the women’s wishes and built one united village, which they named Arbate Asmara.
-Eritreans today enjoy relaying this tale about the founding of their city, as it serves as an example of how Eritrean people have been able to come together and persevere even under the harshest conditions.
+The men fulfilled the women's wishes and built one united village, which they named Arbate Asmara.

-From this point on, the new village of 150 inhabitants lay in the medieval Medri Bahri Kingdom, until, after a short period when it was ruled by the Ottomans and later the Egyptians, it fell into the hands of Ethiopian Emperor Yohannes IV in the middle of the 19th century, who chose his trusted General Ras Alula to be governor of the newly-occupied kingdom.
+Asmara was first mentioned in a Latin itinerary during the reign of Emperor Dawit I (1382–1411).
+A century later an Ethiopian monk, Brother Zogi, spoke of Asmara in 1519, describing it as a "great city".

+The missionary Remedius Prutky passed through Asmara in 1751, and described in his memoirs that a church built there by Jesuit priests 130 years ago was still intact.

+During the middle of the 19th century, Asmara was a small village of just 150 inhabitants.
+Because of its proximity to the coast, Asmara suffered in the early 1870s from the incursions of the Egyptians.
+E. A. De Cosson found Asmara in 1873, "almost deserted" as "being so near the frontier, they had been exposed to the ravages of the Egyptian soldiers."
+The Ethiopian Emperor Yohannes IV, concerned by the Egyptian raids in the area, appointed his British advisor John Kirkham to govern the area in 1875.
+The following year, Asmara was sacked by the pro-Egyptian warlord Woldemichael Solomon, who raided the area until the Egyptian defeat at Gura.
+After the decline of Egyptian influence in the region, Yohannes appointed Ras Alula to be governor of the region in 1877.
 Alula declared Asmara the capital of the province, and within just a few years had increased the population of the small village to more than 5,000 inhabitants.
 A buoyant weekly market drew traders and builders from all over the surrounding region.
-Political and military conflicts between the local warlords of the Hamasien Plateau compelled Alula to station 12,000 soldiers in Asmara, so that the small city soon took on the appearance of a military camp.
+Political and military conflicts between the local warlords of the Hamasien plateau compelled Alula to station 12,000 soldiers in Asmara, so that the small city soon took on the appearance of a military camp.
 During the 1870s, there were at least two battles between Alula and these warlords, both of which essentially destroyed the city.
-Asmara’s weekly market, however, continued to take place.
-Emperor Yohannes IV called Alula and his troops up to Addis Abeba in 1889 to support him in his fight against the Mahdi uprisings.
+Asmara's weekly market, however, continued to take place.
+Emperor Yohannes IV called Alula and his troops to support him in his fight against the Mahdists.